Sherrock among Matchplay eight

-The inaugural staging of the £25,000 event, the first fully-televised women’s tournament staged by the PDC, will be held on Sunday July 24 in Blackpool.

-The game’s leading female stars will battle it out for the £10,000 top prize on a blockbuster afternoon at the Winter Gardens, with five different nations represented in the knockout tournament.

-The field is comprised of the top eight players from the PDC Women’s Series Order of Merit following Event 12, and Ashton heads to Blackpool as the top seed.
+The field is comprised of the top eight players from the PDC Women’s Series Order of Merit following 12 events, and Lisa Ashton heads to Blackpool as the top seed.

-The former PDC Tour Card holder has dominated the Women’s Series circuit in 2022, featuring in eight finals and winning seven titles, including a brace of wins in Barnsley this weekend.
+The former PDC Tour Card holder has dominated the Women’s Series circuit in 2022, featuring in eight finals and winning seven titles.

 Ashton will open her Matchplay campaign against Chloe O’Brien, after the Scottish teenager secured last-gasp qualification with a run to the quarter-finals in Sunday's final event before the cut-off.